 How Crowdfunded Real Estate Equity Investments Work

-Real estate crowdfunding is divided into two distinct arenas.
-The first centers on debt instruments, which involves an investment in the mortgage loan associated with a particular property.
+Real estate crowdfunding is divided into two distinct areas.
+The first centers on debt instruments, which involve an investment in the mortgage loan associated with a particular property.
 Equity investing, on the other hand, permits investors to invest in shares of a private commercial or residential property.
 In exchange, they receive a percentage of the rental income generated by the property.

 Equity Investments and Depreciation